symfony/symfony-docs/components/security/firewall.rst

 Hopefully you can now see a little bit about how the "flow" of the security context works:

-#. the Firewall is registered as a listener on the ``kernel.request`` event;
+#.
+The Firewall is registered as a listener on the ``kernel.request`` event;
-#. at the beginning of the request, the Firewall checks the firewall map
+#.
+At the beginning of the request, the Firewall checks the firewall map
    to see if any firewall should be active for this URL;
 #.
-If a firewall is found in the map for this URL, its listeners are notified
+If a firewall is found in the map for this URL, its listeners are notified;
-#. each listener checks to see if the current request contains any authentication
+#.
+Each listener checks to see if the current request contains any authentication
    information - a listener may (a) authenticate a user, (b) throw an ``AuthenticationException``, or (c) do nothing (because there is no authentication information on the request);